What’s the first thing you do after a customer cancels their account?

 What should be included in a customer cancellation survey?A customer cancellation survey should include key demographic questions, the primary reason for cancellation, additional feedback or comments, suggestions for improvement, and an opportunity to rate specific aspects of the service or overall experience.

-- What led to your decision to cancel our service?
+- What led to you to cancel our service?

 - Did our service meet your expectations?
-If not, what could we have done better?
+If not, what could be better?

 - Were there any specific features or functionalities that you found lacking or unhelpful?